-During the 1st quarter 2013 LMDC continued to engage in fact discovery related to litigation with various contractors involved with abatement and deconstruction of 130 Liberty Street.
+On May 28ththe First Department issued a Decision and Order favorable to LMDC in the 130 Liberty Street litigation with LMDC&rsquos contractor.
+Litigation and discovery efforts continued throughout the quarter.
 The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
-More than 7 million people have accessed the memorial through this area.
+More than 8.4 million people have accessed the memorial through this area.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Public Facilities 0 1/1